OfficeDev/office-js-docs-pr/docs/outlook/outlook-mobile-addins.md

 - In general, only Message Read mode is supported.
 This has implications for how you configure the manifest.
   - **Unified manifest for Microsoft 365**: "mailRead" is the only item you should declare in the "extensions.ribbons.contexts" array.
-  - **XML manifest**: `MobileMessageReadCommandSurface` is the only [ExtensionPoint](/javascript/api/manifest/extensionpoint#mobilemessagereadcommandsurface) you should declare in the mobile section of your manifest.
+  - **Add-in only manifest**: `MobileMessageReadCommandSurface` is the only [ExtensionPoint](/javascript/api/manifest/extensionpoint#mobilemessagereadcommandsurface) you should declare in the mobile section of your manifest.

   However, there are some exceptions.
   1. Appointment Organizer mode is supported for online meeting provider integrated add-ins.
      - **Unified manifest for Microsoft 365**: "onlineMeetingDetailsOrganizer" is permitted in the "extensions.ribbons.contexts" array.
-     - **XML manifest**: The [MobileOnlineMeetingCommandSurface extension point](/javascript/api/manifest/extensionpoint#mobileonlinemeetingcommandsurface) is permitted.
+     - **Add-in only manifest**: The [MobileOnlineMeetingCommandSurface extension point](/javascript/api/manifest/extensionpoint#mobileonlinemeetingcommandsurface) is permitted.

      For more information on this scenario, see [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md).

   1. Appointment Attendee mode is supported for integrated add-ins created by providers of note-taking and customer relationship management (CRM) applications.
      - **Unified manifest for Microsoft 365**: "logEventMeetingDetailsAttendee" is permitted in the "extensions.ribbons.contexts" array.
-     - **XML manifest**: The [MobileLogEventAppointmentAttendee extension point](/javascript/api/manifest/extensionpoint#mobilelogeventappointmentattendee) is permitted.
+     - **Add-in only manifest**: The [MobileLogEventAppointmentAttendee extension point](/javascript/api/manifest/extensionpoint#mobilelogeventappointmentattendee) is permitted.

      For more information on this scenario, see [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md).

   1. Event-based add-ins that activate on the `OnNewMessageCompose` event require an exception.
      - **Unified manifest for Microsoft 365**: Event-based add-ins aren't treated as a context in the unified manifest, so there is no exception for configuring the "extensions.ribbons.contexts" array.
 But note that event-based add-ins do require an "extensions.autoRunEvents" property in the manifest.
-     - **XML manifest**: The [LaunchEvent extension point](/javascript/api/manifest/extensionpoint#launchevent) *must be declared*.
+     - **Add-in only manifest**: The [LaunchEvent extension point](/javascript/api/manifest/extensionpoint#launchevent) *must be declared*.

      For more information, see [Implement event-based activation in Outlook mobile add-ins](mobile-event-based.md).